drewletcher/html-link-parser/README.md

 # html-link-parser 1.1.x

 Parse and stream hyperlinks from HTML documents using Node.js and [isaacs/sax-js](https://github.com/isaacs/sax-js).
-This library is meant to be used for specialized web page crawlers/scrapers and adhoc queries.
-It is not intended to be part of a general purpose web indexer.
+This library is meant to be used for specialized web page crawlers, data scrapers and adhoc queries.
+It is not intended to be part of a general purpose web crawling indexer.

-This readme explains how to use html-link-parser in your code or as a stand-alone program.
+This readme explains how to use `html-link-parser` in your Javascript code or as a console program using the command line interface (CLI).

+> Definitions
+>
+> `hyperlink` refers to A element attributes and text including the attributes and text of any inner child elements, for example IMG and SPAN elements.
+>
+> A `term` is a substring or regular expression used in matching hyperlink attributes and text.

 Related projects:
 [html-data-parser](https://github.com/drewletcher/html-data-parser#readme) |